chaudhary-hadi27/email_report_automation/README.md

 * Add email notifications after the weekly report is generated.

 ## License
-This project is licensed under the MIT License.MIT License
+This project is licensed under the MIT License.
+LICENSE